eth-cscs/ContainerHackathon/LFRIC/docker/README.md

 ## Tips & tricks

-* [Sarus](https://user.cscs.ch/tools/containers/sarus) on Piz Daint had issues with locating `MPICH`.
-Hence, the lines in the first
-  Dockerfile above
+* The container tool [Sarus](https://user.cscs.ch/tools/containers/sarus)  supported on Piz Daint can add the proper hook to the host MPI library if the command `ldconfig` has been run to configure dynamic linker run-time bindings .
+Since we have installed the `MPICH` library in a non-default location, the command `ldconfig` would not be able to find the library in the custom path within the container.
+Therefore, before running `ldconfig` we added the path of `MPICH` to `/etc/ld.so.conf.d/mpich.conf` as in the example below:

   ```
   # Adds config file for MPICH for Sarus on Piz Daint
   RUN echo "/usr/local/src/gnu_env/usr/lib" > /etc/ld.so.conf.d/mpich.conf \
    && ldconfig
   ```
-  were aded to help locate MPICH libraries (see e.g. [this link])(https://unix.stackexchange.com/questions/425251/using-ldconfig-and-ld-so-conf-versus-ld-library-path).
-  Note, this would normally be achieved by building Docker container with the option `--add-hostname $HOSTNAME:127.0.0.1` to `docker build` command.
-Alternatively it could be done by modifying the `/etc/hosts` file in the Docker container as described [here](https://stackoverflow.com/questions/23112515/mpich2-gethostbyname-failed/23118973) and the committing the change.
-However, neither of these solutions worked here.
+  Please look [here])(https://unix.stackexchange.com/questions/425251/using-ldconfig-and-ld-so-conf-versus-ld-library-path) here for more information.

+* Some libraries (e.g. `YAXT`) perform a test run of a minimal MPI code during the configure step of the installation procedure: the test might fail within the Docker container if the local hostname cannot be resolved correctly.
+In order to do that, the local hostname should be available in the file `/etc/hosts`, which can be achieved adding the option `--add-hostname $HOSTNAME:127.0.0.1` to Docker build command.
+  If this solution does not work, one needs to edit the `/etc/hosts` file of the Docker container directly using `docker run` and commit the change with `docker commit`, since editing the `/etc/hosts` file is not possible within the Dockerfile.
+For more details, please check [this link](https://stackoverflow.com/questions/23112515/mpich2-gethostbyname-failed/23118973).

 * Checking out the `LFRic` trunk requires access to the MO [`LFRic` repository](https://code.metoffice.gov.uk/trac/lfric/browser/LFRic).